 This ZIP file contains the completed solution project for this lab.
 It also contains the source files needed to perform the lab as per the following step-by-step instructions (see the "Procedure" section on this page).

-The contents of this ZIP file need to be placed in the folder below:
+The contents of this ZIP file need to be placed in the following folder:

 <Any directory of your choice>/training/

 (example Directory = C:/microchip/harmony/v3_5_2)